 Editors must have time during the day of recording to obtain copies of the local papers and select the stories for the evening’s session.
 If you are not already part of SADTN, we suggest you attend a recording (perhaps as guest reader) and shadow an editor to see what is involved.
 Please use the Contact Page to enquire.

 Technicians are responsible for operating the mixing desk during recording and lighly editing the result, before exporting files and creating a master memory stick ready for duplication.
 It is not particularly complicated or deeply ‘technical’.
 All that is required is very basic PC literacy: we give full training and no previous experience is necessary.

-Regular technicians are attached to a team of readers (see above) so the commitment is for at most every four weeks (Wednesday evening for Newsweek).
+Regular technicians are attached to a team of readers (see above) so the commitment is for at most every five weeks (Wednesday evening for Newsweek).
 Relief technicians fill in where needed on an adhoc basis.
 We are especially short of technicians at present, so if you would like to see what is entails, contact us to have a sit-in during a recording and see whether it would suit you.
 We look forward to hearing from you!

 Copiers take the master memory stick created by the technician and perform the duplication, copying onto around 70 memory sticks ready for distribution.
 We have a high speed copier capable of copying a dozen sticks at a time.
 The sticks have to be put into plastic envelopes and taken to the post office.

 This is usually carried out the morning after recording, i.e. Thursday morning for Newsweek.
-You would normally be attached to a team, so you would be called on every four weeks, though arrangements may be flexible.
+You would normally be attached to a team, so you would be called on every five weeks, though arrangements may be flexible.
 Some volunteers combine the technician and copier roles.